 As the term DevOps is coined out of two words ‘development’ and ‘IT operations’, a DevOps engineer is someone well-versed with both.
 A DevOps engineer is responsible to enhance an enterprise’s infrastructure security protocols, carry out DevOps test automation implementation, maintain CI/CD pipelines, and continuously monitor everything related to software development.

 A remote DevOps engineer is also responsible for performing all these tasks along with automating, delegating and monitoring infrastructure, but remotely without being present on the premises.
 However, in the era of remote working, every IT organization must bring the development and operations on the same page, if it is not.
-And who else than a remote DevOps engineer can be a better option to do it.
+And who else than a remote DevOps developer can be a better option to do it.

 Besides, helping you to ensure that your ‘dev’ and ‘ops’ departments are not siloed, remote DevOps engineers can also assist you in spurring automation and digital transformation.
-So, a remote DevOps engineer can be the hero of your enterprise.
+So, a remote DevOps developer can be the hero of your enterprise.

 What are the main responsibilities of remote DevOps engineers?